-In addition, you are required to begin receiving a distribution from the ORP no later than the April 1 following the year in which you attain age 701⁄2 or retire, whichever is later.
+You must begin to receive distributions from the ORP by April 1 following the year in which you reach age 72 or retire from the UNC System, whichever is later.

 The minimum amount that you must receive is governed by rules that are described in the ORP plan document.